LayeredStudio/page-meta/readme.md

   - `page.scrape` - fired when the scraping process starts
   - `data.filter` - fired when data is requested by `getData()` or `getAll()` methods
 - `$listener` - a callable reference, which will get the `$event` parameter with available data
-- `priority` - order on which the callable should be executed
+- `$priority` - order on which the callable should be executed

 ### Extending the library
 If there's need to more scraped data for a URL, more functionality can be attached to the **PageMeta** library.
-Example:
+Example for returing the 'Terms and Conditions' link from pages:
 ```
 use Symfony\Component\EventDispatcher\Event;